BabylonJS/Extensions/QueuedInterpolation/src/meshes/automaton/README.md

 # QI.Automaton Class #
-The Automaton base class of is `QI.Mesh`.
+The Automaton base class is `QI.Mesh`.
+Teeth, tongue, eye, eye brow, & eye lash meshes must be merged to the body, though this should probably only done just prior to export & not saved in .blend that way.
 Any other meshes associated, e.g. hair, clothes, shoes, should be child meshes.
-Eyes, eye brows, eye lashes, teeth & tongue meshes must be merged to the body, though this should probably only done just prior to export & not saved in .blend that way.
 This class coordinates a number of separate independent functions:
 - Facial expressions
 - Blinking, both actively directed, and involuntary
 - Winking